 4 - Mold

-This would be a very obvious sign that something is wrong with your pre-workout, and is most often the result of not storing products correctly and allowing them to get damp.
-Always get rid of moldy pre-workout powder as you could get some pretty nasty food poisoning from it.
+This would clearly show that something is wrong with your pre-workout.
+It is often due to not storing the product correctly, which allowed it to get damp.
+Always get rid of moldy or expired pre--workout powder as you could get some pretty nasty food poisoning from it.

 Also Read: Can You Take Pre-workout on a Plane?